 Um Ali

 The direct translation of this dish is “mother of Ali.”
-This seems to be the popular story behind the name.
+This seems to be the famous story behind the name.
 Legend has it that Um Ali was the first wife of the sultan Ezz El-Din Aybek.
 When the sultan died, his second wife had a dispute with Um Ali, resulting in the second wife’s death.
 To celebrate, Um Ali made this dessert and distributed it among the people of the land.

 All You Can Have…